 So you see there’s a lot more to a roof than meets the eye, and that’s one reason that you’ll want to hire the most qualified, most experienced roofer you can find to get the job done right the first time.

-Canton’s Weather Can Take a Serious Toll on a Poorly Constructed Roof
+Weather in Southeast Michigan Can Take a Serious Toll on a Poorly Constructed Roof

 If you live in Canton or the surrounding region, you’re all too familiar with the type of weather we’re regularly treated to by Mother Nature (an entity with an obviously wry sense of humor!).
 Case in point: We Canton-ites experience an average of 44″ of snow each winter.
 That’s a full foot-and-a-half more than the average snowfall of 26″ that most other places in the country have to deal with!
 Add in wind, summer storms, relentless sun, etc., and you can see why a Canton area roof has to be tough and flawlessly installed!